 Little known now.
 Or so I thought until I checked on Amazon and found recent editions with introductions by Harlan Ellison and Michael Moorcock.
 So he IS still known, even though I've never drawn anything but a blank look when I mention his name.
 Exhaustingly prolific, with a style totally unlike anything I've ever read.
 In his hands words spin, dive and swoop, hurling you along until you have to put the book down and take a deep breath.

-all his books grab you from the first page and just keep going.
+All his books grab you from the first page .
 Don't make the mistake of assuming that because he writes for children his stories will be nothing but cuddly fluff.
-SHADOW puts you right in with refugees fleeing a war zone, and makes you feel the danger.
-BORN TO RUN chronicles the pain and cruelty often inflicted on greyhounds in the name of profit that makes you want to rescue every one.
-PRIVATE PEACEFUL takes its time to describe a whole life - from child to adulthood - that will later be ended in the trenches of World War I. and because the book has taken the time to let you know the characters so well, that ending is doubly moving.
+Shadow puts you right in with refugees fleeing a war zone, and makes you feel the danger.
+Born to Run so chronicles the pain and cruelty often inflicted on greyhounds in the name of profit that makes you want to rescue every one.
+Private Peaceful takes its time to describe a whole life - from child to adulthood - that will later be ended in the trenches of World War I. And because the book has taken the time to let you know the characters so well, that ending is doubly moving.